 Our motto in the Languages Department is ‘Achievement through Enjoyment’.
 We aim to make studying a language fun and a languages classroom in Upton is an enjoyable place to learn.
 Because language lessons are so varied and include a range of skills, we believe that there is something for everyone.
 Classrooms are well equipped and the department is well resourced with a number of online learning platforms.
 Learners are encouraged to be interactive and explore different ways of learning.
 Staff are dedicated to keeping up to date with new and innovative techniques in the classroom, working with interactive whiteboards and iPads.
-We offer our students on the Y side of the year French, and Spanish on the X side of the year.
+French and Spanish are offered.

 Email the department: firstname.lastname@example.org